Hallelujah78/BICodingChallenge/README.md

   ![Country Insights after searching for Austria on a mobile screen](https://res.cloudinary.com/duar7ipaf/image/upload/v1698066814/image_qgdrhi.png)

+### Beyond requirements

+- If the user clicks on the gear icon, they can create custom categories.
+A custom category allows the user to group together fields that they might be interested in and display them together, similar to the Geography or Demographics category.
+- This custom category is stored in local storage
+- The user can delete all of their custom categories by clicking 'DELETE ALL' from the sidebar
+  - Obviously a delete all button is a bit crude but I didn't have time to create a separate screen where the user could manage their custom categories (edit, delete individual item, reorder, etc)

 ---

 ## To Do

+- styling and layout for new custom category page needs work
+- accessibility - items transitioned off screen can still be tabbed to
 - Learn testing with Jest/Cypress!
   - I have a couple of days left and I won't have time to learn much on testing
-- Try to implement ability for user to create their own categories using local storage to save settings
+- ~~Try to implement ability for user to create their own categories using local storage to save settings~~ DONE-ish
 - Add jump to top button
 - Refactor DynamicObjectRenderer to use new field components
 - Add ability to reorder and show/hide all categories being displayed